evolvingprimate/algorhythmic/replit.md

   - Added automatic loading of most recent artwork on app start (eliminates empty "Ready to Create" screen)
   - Improved generation throttling with proper ref management (isGeneratingRef, lastGenerationTime)
   - Fixed rapid generation bug by resetting refs on mutation success/error
+  - Disabled image cache to ensure unique images for proper navigation (cache was causing all similar-mood images to be identical)
+  - Moved brain icon and listening meter to top bar for cleaner UI
+  - Added countdown timer overlay on image with toggle button in top bar
+  - Music identification info (artist, track, album) already displayed in explanation dialog
 - **January 2025**: Initial MVP implementation with all core features
   - Full frontend with landing, display, and subscription pages
   - Backend with OpenAI integration and Stripe payments